How to Planning Your Dream Wedding: What No One Tells You

 It’s a lot.
 And it’s okay to not know what you don’t know yet.
 That’s where a planner or experienced supplier team can save you hours (and stress).

 Once you’re engaged, everyone becomes a wedding expert.
 Your mum, your cousin, the woman in the post office.
+They mean well.
+But their idea of a dream wedding might not be yours.

 Create a polite-but-firm boundary around your vision.
 You don’t have to justify your choices.
 You don’t have to make everyone happy.
 This is your day.

+Making your own signage, table decor, or favours can be fun — if you love crafting and have time on your side.
 But it doesn’t always save money.
 By the time you buy supplies, make prototypes, fix mistakes, and factor in your time, outsourcing might actually cost less — and look more polished.

 Pick your DIY moments wisely.
 And don’t be afraid to hand the rest over.

+You might start out thinking, "We can do this ourselves."
+And maybe you can.
+But that doesn’t mean you should.
 Even the most organised couples get decision fatigue.
 The to-do list grows.
 The emotional labour kicks in.
 Suddenly, the fun bits start to feel like work.

+A good planner won’t take over — they’ll create space for you to actually enjoy this.
+To feel calm, clear, and excited again.
 Whether it’s full planning or just on-the-day coordination, investing in help means you’ll actually get to experience your wedding, not just manage it.

 Comments